Onyx-Protocol/Onyx/docs/core/build-applications/transaction-basics.md

 Transaction signing provides the blockchain with its security.
 Strong cryptography prevents everyone--even the operators of the blockchain network--from producing valid transaction signatures without the relevant private keys.

 The Chain Core SDK assumes that private keys are held within an HSM controlled by the user.
 The SDK includes an `HsmSigner` interface that communicates with HSMs to sign transactions.
-For development, each Chain Core provides a Mock HSM that can generate public/private keypairs and sign transactions.
-It is important to note that the Mock HSM does not provide the security of a real HSM and, in a production setting, the Chain Core does not hold private keys and never signs transactions.
+For development, each Chain Core provides a MockHSM that can generate public/private keypairs and sign transactions.
+It is important to note that the MockHSM does not provide the security of a real HSM and, in a production setting, the Chain Core does not hold private keys and never signs transactions.

 ### Submit transaction